anthony80188/pyrevit-structural-toolkit/README.md

+Collection of homemade Revit producitvity tools + helpful tools from other pyRevit addins, all combined into one toolbar (with Structural Engineering bias).

+Testing grounds for tools prior to roling out to the entire company.

+/////////////

 To Install:

 1. If you have previously installed pyRevit, please uninstall and **ENSURE** you have the latest version of Revit (2022.1.7, 2023.1.5, 2024.3, 2025.4  – Tried and Tested).